rpgreview/papersandpaychecks/pnp.md

 **Knowledge (various)**

 A Knowledge skill check is used against any critical application of a theoretical knowledge.
-Many other skill consist of a combination of knowledge and practise ("know how"), whereas knowledge skills are a combination of theory and knowledge ("know what").
+Many other skills consist of a combination of knowledge and practise ("know how"), whereas knowledge skills are a combination of theory and knowledge ("know what").
 There are several knowledge skills (like Craft skills) and each have an optional specialisations.

 > The character Seth is a post-graduate health scientist.
-Their player, with a truly impressive 7 skill points per level, spends 1 to increase the Knowledge (Science), a required specialisation, and 2 on the optional specialisations of biology and medicine i.e., Knowledge (Science, Biology), Knowledge (Science, Medicine), and 1 on medical practioners i.e., Knowledge (Science, Medics).
+Their player, with a truly impressive 7 skill points per level, spends 1 to increase the Knowledge (Science), a required specialisation, and 2 on the optional specialisations of biology and medicine i.e., Knowledge (Science, Biology), Knowledge (Science, Medicine), and 1 on medical practitioners i.e., Knowledge (Science, Medics).

 **Knowledge (Arts)**